MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 > [!NOTE]
 > When filtering by tag, you should use filter tokens `@` and `*`.
 For example if you want to import orders containing *tag1*, use `@*tag1*`. `@` will ensure that result is case incensitive, while `*` find orders with multiple tags.

-7. Choose the **OK** button.
+6. Choose the **OK** button.

 Alternatively, you can search for the **Sync Orders From Shopify** batch job.

-You can schedule the task to be performed in an automated manner.
+You can schedule the task to be performed automatically.
 Learn more at [Schedule recurring tasks](background.md#to-schedule-recurring-tasks).

 ## Review imported orders